-As of the end of March 2022, HAL for Medical Use is available in 20 countries and regions, including Southeast Asia and South Asia, as a treatment technology for stroke, spinal cord injury, and intractable neuromuscular diseases.
+As of the end of March 2023, HAL for Medical Use is available in 20 countries and regions, including Southeast Asia and South Asia, as a treatment technology for stroke, spinal cord injury, and intractable neuromuscular diseases.

-In addition, in order to contribute to solving the needs of developing countries, we have been selected by the Japan International Cooperation Agency (JICA) to conduct a research project in Brazil.
+In addition, in order to contribute to solving the needs of developing countries, we have been selected by the Japan International Cooperation Agency (JICA) to conduct a research project in number of countries.